 Commitment to the College values of integrity and excellence is essential to the learning process and the responsibility of all students and faculty members.
-Bellin College has the responsibility to promote academic honesty, provide an environment conducive to student success, and to develop processes to deal effectively with instances of misconduct.
-Students are responsible to familiarize themselves with the College policies and to conduct themselves in a manner that reflects the information provided in the handbooks, catalog and college resources.
-Students should report suspicious incidences of academic or non-academic misconduct to the applicable College personnel.
+Bellin College has the responsibility to promote academic honesty, provide an environment conducive to student success, and to develop processes to intervene when necessary.

+The College has interventions in place to assist students with academic, behavioral, and performance issues.
+Students are responsible to familiarize themselves with the College policies and to conduct themselves in a manner that reflects the information provided in the handbooks, catalog, and college resources.
+Students should report suspicious incidences to the applicable College personnel.